India gets opportunity to export wheat but risks remain

 At 14%, India’s share in global wheat output is roughly equal to combined share of Russia and Ukraine.
 Yet, a billion-plus population means the country’s share in global wheat exports is just around 3%.

+There’s another reason for lower grain exports.
 Indian wheat is not competitive globally.
-Domestic prices are set by the government through its procurement policy while global prices are usually lower.
+Domestic prices are set by the government through its procurement policy while global prices are usually lower, often rendering exports non-viable.

+Traders are ramping up shipments, but navigating constraints too.
+Broken global supply lines due to the pandemic have been further impacted by the Ukraine war.

 “Exports have picked up, but shipping costs are rising and shipping routes are changing,” said exporter Surjit Singh of Hira Impex.
 “There’s a global shortage of containers too.”